Alcohol can be sold for off sales only between 10.00am to 10.00pm daily.

 The premises licence operating plan will indicate whether premises are licensed for off sales.

 Off Sales – Special Provisions

-The Alcohol Etc. (Scotland) Act 2010, (the 2010 Act) places certain responsibilities and restrictions on the sale of alcohol from Off Sales premises.
+Schedule 3, Paragraph 13of the 2005 Act places certain responsibilities and restrictions on the display and sale of alcohol from Off Sales premises.
 These are as follows:

 a) Minimum price of packages containing more than one alcoholic product

 The price of such packages must be equal to or greater than the sum of the prices at which each product is for sale.
 This provision only applies where each alcoholic product in the package is available for sale on the premises.

 Example 1: If a single bottle of wine is sold for £4.00, then a package containing two of those bottles could not be sold for less than £8.00.